kenahoo/RHadoop-Wiki/Home.md

 &nbsp;
 # News
+* 9/10/2012 branched rmr-2.0 to prepare for the next release.
+Also provided a tgz file for download.
+Many changes and documentation still mostly out of date.
+Try if you are able to read the source code.
+Feedback is welcome.
 * 7/30/2012 rmr 1.3.1 tested on major Hadoop distros and Rmd docs &mdash; see [[Changelog]].
 * 7/17/2012 rhdfs (1.0.4) change to handle different classpaths in the init function
 * 7/13/2012 rmr 1.3 with vectorized API &mdash; see [[Changelog]].